 Driven by her passion to grow the game and help players succeed, Laura went on a mission.
 "I was looking for the exact dimensions and weight, but softer,” said Laura.
 “I couldn’t find anything.
 Nothing like that existed, so after getting tired of searching, I decided I’d make my own.”

 After just one week of testing prototypes at her camps, Laura saw that the campers were becoming more confident while learning — they didn’t flinch anymore!
 Although she intended to use the newly developed balls just for her camps, people kept asking where they could buy them and Laura soon realized she was onto something.

 Swax Lax launched in 2015 at the U.S. Lacrosse Convention.
 Being the first and only training ball of its kind on the market, the brand received lots of attention.
 “No one had seen a training ball like ours before,” recalls Laura.
 “Training balls were either super soft, light and bouncy or super heavy and dangerous.
 The Swax Lax ball is what lacrosse players had always craved and we filled that need.”

 Out of the 2,000 samples brought to the convention, nearly every one of them sold.
-Four years later, her patent-pending product has turned into a successful and growing business.
+Four years later, her patented product has turned into a successful and growing business.

 Swax Lax have a soft fabric exterior, are hand-sewn and — thanks to that quality control — have an incredibly low breakage rate of less than 1%.
 Along with the regular lacrosse training balls, Swax Lax has also introduced MiNi™ balls, goalie balls, a Pro-grip model, and POWER™ balls for advanced players.
 The balls come in multiple colors and patterns, including limited editions, and can be customized and collected.